SSWConsulting/SSW.Rules.Content/rules/use-string-empty-instead-of-quotes/rule.md

 archivedreason: null
 guid: 939c25b3-d693-42f4-bdbf-d99c1f246633
 ---
-Since .NET 5+ this is a stylistic decision decided by the team.
-In .NET Framework, "" is less efficient then .NET Framework from a memory perspective which can result in better performance due to faster garbage collection.
+Since .NET 5+, the choice between using String.Empty and "" is a stylistic decision for the team.
+In .NET Framework, "" is less efficient than String.Empty from a memory perspective which can result in better performance due to faster garbage collection.

-From the team that worked on performance on .NET: [String.Empty vs "" in modern .NET language](https://youtube.com/clip/UgkxIv8HnqTApTo6VOuEvBkAx3VnjY6RioCh)
+From the team that worked on performance in .NET: [String.Empty vs "" in modern .NET language](https://youtube.com/clip/UgkxIv8HnqTApTo6VOuEvBkAx3VnjY6RioCh)

 <!--endintro-->